jdanekrh/amqv7-workshop/labs/80-install-qdr.md

-# Installing and Configuring AMQ7 Interconnect Router
+# Installing and Configuring AMQ 7 Interconnect Router

-The AMQ7 Interconnect Router components are written in native code (C++) and are supported on RHEL.
+The AMQ 7 Interconnect Router components are written in native code (C++) and are supported on RHEL.
 In this lab, we'll take a look at two ways to bootstrap Interconnect Router for the purposes of demonstrating routing and broker to router connectivity.
 If you're looking to do an installation of Interconnect Router on your machines (ie, not just for following this lab), then the official documentation is quite good.
 [Check it out at access.redhat.com](https://access.redhat.com/documentation/en-us/red_hat_jboss_amq/7.0/html/using_amq_interconnect/installation) for doing a proper installation.

 ### Option 1 Install into a fresh copy of RHEL 7